jinglelocks/iceberg-scanner/README.md

  the mass density of ice is 900 kg/m3.
 The total mass of the iceberg (above and below water) is then calculated from this by multiplying by 10 (as 10% is above water).
 The total volume is found in the same way by multiplying the volume variable by 10.
 An If statement then outputs a "tow-ability" report based on the total mass.
-If the value is greater than or equal to 36000000, the iceberg is reported as non-towable, else is is reported as tow-able.
+If the value is greater than or equal to 36,000,000 kg, the iceberg is reported as non-towable, else it is reported as tow-able.
 The total mass, volume and tow-ability report are then saved to an iceberg_report.txt file within the sourcecode directory.

 "Show radar" and "Show lidar" buttons run functions that make use of numpy.loadtxt and matplotlib.imshow to plot the